-1. Erect protective fencing along the position(s) shown by the dashed red line/s on the TPP.
-2. Lay ground protection within the area(s) shown by the diagonal blue lines on the TPP.
-3. Provide a photographic record of Tree Protection - to be signed off by arboriculturist.
-4. Working from on top of existing hard surfaces and/or suitable ground protection, install non-invasive foundations.
-5. Commence construction of extension.
-6. For the driveway alterations - working from on top of suitable ground protection, excavate (by hand) the area shaded orange on the TPP.
-All excavations outside this area can be carried out mechanically.
-7. Remove tree protection when all construction activity has ended.
-8. Carry out landscaping works.
+1. Carry out tree work operations highlighted yellow in the tree data schedule (Appendix 2).
+All tree works are to be carried out by a competent and experienced arborist to current British Standards (see Appendix 5.9 for assistance finding a suitable arborist).
+2. Erect protective fencing along the position(s) shown by the dashed red line/s on the TPP.
+3. Lay ground protection and/or retain suitably hard-wearing existing hard surfaces within the area(s) shown by the diagonal blue lines on the TPP.
+4. Arboricultural Consultant to check Tree Protection at this stage.
+5. Working from on top of existing hard surfaces and/or suitable ground protection, create traditional strip foundation trenches.
+6. Remove tree protection when all construction activity has ended.
+7. Carry out tree planting and any other landscaping works.